RebelGuy/chat-mate/projects/server/readme.md

 When deployed to Azure, the `MANAGED_IDENTITY_CLIENT_ID` points the credential handler to the managed identity that we want to use, and no further authentication should be required to get things working.

 # .env
-Define a `debug.env` and `release.env` file that sets the following environment variables, one per line, in the format `KEY=value`.
+Define `local.env`, `debug.env` and `release.env` files that set the following environment variables, one per line, in the format `KEY=value`.
 The `template.env` file can be used as a template. **On Azure, these variables must be set manually in the app service's configuration.**

 The following environment variables must be set in the `.env` file:
 - `PORT`: Which port the server should run on.